Dorcas126/Microverse-Portofolio-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Hello Microverse] <a name="about-project">
+# 📖 [Microverse Desktop vesrion project] <a name="about-project">
-Hello , this a mobile first portfolio project</a>
+Hello , this is a desktop version portfolio project</a>

-This a portfolio mobile first app.
-It is created according to a figma template and the complete version will be pushed next time.
+This portofolio combines a mobile version portofolio and desktop version portofolio and they are both reponsive.

 ## 🛠 Built With